HIP-1137: Block Node discoverabilty via on chain registry

 Abstract

 With the addition of Block Nodes to the Hiero ledger, clients will need a reliable mechanism to find functioning block nodes.
-This HIP proposes to add a new type of address book entry, and transactions to enable block node operators to add and manage their nodes in the network.
+This HIP proposes to add a new type of node registry, and transactions to enable block node operators to add and manage their nodes in the network.

 Motivation